Calluumm/Calluumm/README.md

 - 👋 Hi, I’m @Calluumm
-- 👀 I’m interested in wynncraft
+- 👀 I’m interested in rocks nd stuff
-- 🌱 I’m currently learning wynncraft
+- 🌱 I’m currently learning py + C++
-- 💞️ I’m looking to collaborate on wynncraft
-- 📫 How to reach me https://wynncraft.com/stats/player/Calluum
+- 📫 How to reach me .calluum @ discord

 <!---
 Calluumm/Callum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.